-(4) citizens under the federal Clean Air Act.
+(4) citizens pursuant to the federal Clean Air Act.

-(l) The permit shall state that the permittee shall allow personnel of the Division to:
+(l) A permit shall state that the permittee will allow personnel of the Division to:

-(1) enter the permittee's premises where the permitted facility is located or emissions‑related activity is conducted, or where records are kept under the conditions of the permit;
+(1) enter the permittee's premises where the permitted facility is located or emissions‑related activity is conducted, or where records are kept by the conditions of the permit;

-(2) have access to and copy, at reasonable times, any records that are required to be kept under the conditions of the permit;
+(2) have access to and copy any records that are required to be kept by the conditions of the permit;

-(3) inspect at reasonable times and using reasonable safety practices any source, equipment (including monitoring and air pollution control equipment), practices, or operations regulated or required under the permit; and
+(3) inspect any source, equipment (including monitoring and air pollution control equipment), practices, or operations regulated or required by the permit; and

-(4) sample or monitor substances or parameters, using reasonable safety practices, for the purpose of assuring compliance with the permit or applicable requirements at reasonable times.
+(4) sample or monitor substances or parameters, for the purpose of assuring compliance with the permit or applicable requirements.

-(m) When a compliance schedule is required under 40 CFR 70.5(c)(8) or under a rule contained in Subchapter 02D of this Chapter, the permit shall contain the compliance schedule and shall state that the permittee shall submit at least semiannually, or more frequently if specified in the applicable requirement, a progress report.
+(m) When a compliance schedule is required by 40 CFR 70.5(c)(8) or by a rule contained in Subchapter 02D of this Chapter, the permit shall contain the compliance schedule and shall state that the permittee shall submit at least semiannually, or more frequently if specified in the applicable requirement, a progress report.
 The progress report shall contain:

-(n) The permit shall contain requirements for compliance certification with the terms and conditions in the permit that are enforceable by EPA under Title V of the federal Clean Air Act , including emissions limitations, standards, or work practices.
+(n) The permit shall contain requirements for compliance certification with the terms and conditions in the permit that are enforceable by EPA pursuant to Title V of the federal Clean Air Act, including emissions limitations, standards, and work practices.
 The permit shall specify:

 (1) the frequency (not less than annually or more frequently as specified in the applicable requirements) of submissions of compliance certifications;